Mens Competition Policies

 Refund Policy

-If a player withdraws prior to the entry deadline they will receive a full refund, less a $25.00 administrative fee.
-If a player withdraws after the entry deadline has passed, the player will not receive a refund unless the spot is filled by an alternate or wait listed player (The $25.00 administrative fee is still applicable in this circumstance).
-However, if a player withdraws within three business days, prior to the day of the first round, and the spot is filled with an alternate or wait listed player, he will receive a 50% refund of the entry fee.
-Otherwise the player will receive no entry fee refund.
+If a player withdraws prior to the entry withdraw date he will receive a full refund, less a $25.00 administrative fee.
+If a player withdraws after the withdraw date has passed, the player will not receive a refund unless the spot is filled by a wait listed player (the $25.00 administrative fee is still applicable in this circumstance).
+However, if the player withdraws within three business days, prior to the day of the first round, and the spot is filled with an alternate player, he will receive a 50% refund of the entry fee.
+In exceptional circumstances a player may file a written appeal for a refund to the Championship Committee.
+These will be reviewed on a case-by-case basis.

 Walk-Up Procedure